 - Add chickpea flour and pulse to combine.

 - Heat oil for frying in a frypan (skillet) over medium heat.
 Drop in a heaped teaspoonful to test fry and check the consistency.
 After 3-4 minutes on each side, the falafel should hold together well, staying tender on the inside, while becoming crispy and golden on the outside.
-If the mixture is too soft, add another 1-2 tbsp of chickpea flour to the mixture then continue to fry the falafel in batches of about 10 at a time.
+If the mixture is too soft, add another 1-2 tablespoon of chickpea flour to the mixture then continue to fry the falafel in batches of about 10 at a time.
 Drain on paper towels and keep warm in a low oven while you cook the remaining falafel.

 - To make the tahini sauce, use a stick blender to blend all ingredients.